FoxelSA/rawdata-navigator/README.md

 ## rawdata-navigator<br />Human-understandable raw data navigator

-rawdata-navigator is a web-based human-understandable interface dedicated to navigate through raw datasets.
-It draws downloaded segments on a map and a timeline, allowing to display information (geo-position, status, date and preview) for every pose of the segments.
+_rawdata-navigator_ is a web-based human-understandable interface dedicated to navigate through raw datasets.
+It draws downloaded segments on a map and a timeline, allowing to display information (geoposition, orientation, status, date and preview) for every pose of the segments.
 Segments can also be viewed as timelapse videos, where every frame is binded to its pose information.